“-You have to visit your grandmother. She’s weak now and won’t be with us for very long.”

 “Miguel , Miguel, your grandmother just died.
 I’m so sorry”

 “Your mother.
-Your father tried to call you but you didn’t answer.”
+Your father tried to phone you but you didn’t answer.”

 I looked at the phone